carlossbhrq/Electronic-fountain/README.md

-# 💡 FSM Control for LED-Based Electronic Fountain
+# 💡 FSM Control for Electronic Fountain

 This project implements a **Finite State Machine (FSM)** in VHDL to control an electronic fountain or a visual LED-based sequence using the **FPGA Cyclone IV EP4CE22F17C6N**.
 The FSM is based on a six-instruction processor control block, inspired by *Figure 8.13 from the book by Vahid*.